JazTruong/tic-tac-toe/README.md

 ### in CSS

 - starting work on the grid first
-- adding background image and work with the themes
+- adding background image with the themes
 - adding images for replacing X and O
 - decorating title, buttons, scoreboards
 - adding sound effect